 In connection with the license agreement with Dana-Farber, Checkpoint entered into a collaboration agreement with TG Therapeutics, Inc. ("TGTX") to develop and commercialize the Anti-PD-L1 and Anti-GITR antibody research programs in the field of hematological malignancies.
-Michael Weiss, the Company's Executive Vice Chairman, Strategic Development is also Co-Portfolio Manager and a Partner of Opus Point Partners Management, LLC ("OPPM") with Dr. Rosenwald, the Company's Chairman and Chief Executive Officer.
-Further, Michael Weiss is the Executive Chairman, Interim President and Chief Executive Officer and a stockholder of TGTX.
+Further, in connection with the NeuPharma license, Checkpoint entered into an option agreement with TGTX for a global collaboration in connection with the future development of the certain compounds licensed.
+Michael Weiss, the Company's Executive Vice Chairman, Strategic Development is also Co-Portfolio Manager and a Partner of Opus Point Partners Management, LLC ("OPPM") with Dr. Lindsay Rosenwald, the Company's Chairman and Chief Executive Officer.
+Further, Mr. Weiss is the Executive Chairman, Interim President and Chief Executive Officer and a stockholder of TGTX.
 Checkpoint retains the right to develop and commercialize these antibodies in the field of solid tumors.
 Both programs are currently in pre-clinical development.